AlecRoth/data-engineering-zoomcamp/homework-01.md

 Homework for 1/27/2025

-Question 1:
+# Question 1:

-docker run -it --entrypoint=bash python:3.12.8
+> docker run -it --entrypoint=bash python:3.12.8
-# Once inside the bash entrypoint:
+Once inside the bash entrypoint:
-pip --version
+> pip --version
->pip 24.3.1 from /usr/local/lib/python3.12/site-packages/pip (python 3.12)
+pip 24.3.1 from /usr/local/lib/python3.12/site-packages/pip (python 3.12)

-Question 2.
-Understanding Docker networking and docker-compose Given the following docker-compose.yaml, what is the hostname and port that pgadmin should use to connect to the postgres database?
+# Question 2.
+Understanding Docker networking and docker-compose

-host name:
+Given the following docker-compose.yaml, what is the hostname and port that pgadmin should use to connect to the postgres database?

-localhost:5432
+it'd be postgres:5432 because the container name is going to be the name found by te dockerized pgadmin, not localhost.

 Some scratch...